devskope/apollo-firesource/README.md

         ```javascript
           {
-            collectionId, // string (required)
+            collectionId: string, // (required)
-            docId, // string (required)  document id
+            docId: string, // (required)  document id
-            fieldsToReturn, // string[] (optional) array of fields to include in response (mask)
+            fieldsToReturn: string[], // (optional) array of fields to include in response (mask)
             data: {
-              name, // string (optional) document resource name
+              name: string, // (optional) document resource name

-              // where `valueType` below is one of https://cloud.google.com/firestore/docs/reference/rest/v1/Value
               fields: {
+                "fieldName": {
+                  // where 'valueType' is one of https://cloud.google.com/firestore/docs/reference/rest/v1/Value
-                "fieldName": { valueType: value }
+                  valueType: value
                   }
+              }
             },
             updateOptions: {
-               updateAll, // boolean (optional) update all fields
+               updateAll: boolean, // (optional) update all fields
-               fieldsToUpdate, // string[] (optional, required if !updateAll) array of fields to update
+               fieldsToUpdate: string[], // (optional, required if !updateAll) array of fields to update

+               // (optional)
                currentDocument: {
-                 exists, // boolean (optional) When set to true, the target document must exist.
+                 exists: boolean, // (optional) When set to true, the target document must exist.
 When set to false, the target document must not exist
-                 updateTime, // string  (Timestamp format) When set, the target document must exist and have been last updated at that time
+                 updateTime: string // (optional) Timestamp format When set, the target document must exist and have been last updated at that time
                }
             }
           }